This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 It’s theorized that the 1982-D Small Date copper penny was created when a brass planchet, or prepared coin blank, was left in the Mint’s coin hopper by accident and was inadvertently fed into the coining presses.

-At least one (and perhaps many more) were unknown — until the first one was discovered by Paul Malone on November 23, 2016.
+At least two (and perhaps many more) were unknown — until the first one was discovered by Paul Malone on November 23, 2016.
 He found it while sorting his 1982 pennies.
 It was the first-ever reported discovery of a 1982-D Small Date penny.

 What’s amazing about this coin is that it took nearly 35 years for it to be found.
 And what’s even more incredible still is that there are likely more out there just like it waiting to be discovered.